Douglas College > Programs & Courses > Faculties > Science and Technology > Sport Science > Faculty > Cathy Mills

 Originally from Saskatchewan, Cathy spend over 15 years as a professional figure skating coach working in New Zealand, Northern British Columbia and Saskatchewan.
 Her Masters research explored artifacts within the organizational culture of figure skating.
-Her PhD research explores the narrative experiences of former high performance figure skaters within the culture(s) of figure skating.
+Her PhD research, completed in 2017, explored the narrative experiences of former high performance figure skaters within the culture(s) of figure skating.

 Forde, S.D., Lee, D., Mills, C., & Frisby, W. (2014) Moving towards social inclusion: Manager and staff perspectives on an award winning community sport and recreation program for immigrants.
 Sport Management Review, (online first)